Player

 useVideoPlayer hook is recommended for most use cases.
 It automatically manages the player lifecycle between the component mount and unmount.

-or using VideoPlayer class constructor directly
+Using VideoPlayer class constructor directly

 import { VideoPlayer } from 'react-native-video';